pleroux64/Task-Manager/README.md

 # Task Manager

-A simple task management app built with React Native.
+A simple task management application built with React Native.

+## Features

+- Add and delete tasks
+- Mark tasks as complete/incomplete
+- Tasks organized in "To Do" and "Completed" sections
+- Visual feedback for all user interactions
+- Clean, responsive interface

 ## Setup Instructions

 1. Prerequisites
    - Node.js
    - npm or yarn

-2. Development Options

-   **Using Expo Go (Recommended for trying the app)**
+   - Expo Go app (required for both Android and iOS)
-   - Android: Install Expo Go from Google Play Store
+     * Android: Install Expo Go and use it to scan QR code
-   - iOS: Just need the default Camera app
+     * iOS: Install Expo Go and scan QR code with Camera app

-   **Using Simulators**
-   - iOS: Xcode with iOS Simulator
-   - Android: Android Studio with AVD

-3. Installation
+2. Installation

    Clone the repository:
    ```bash